-Parents/carers will be formally notified if their child is going to be placed on the SEND register at the 'SEND Support' stage.
+Parents/carers will be formally notified if their child is going to be placed on the SEN register at the 'SEN Support' stage.
 Adjustments to provision, interventions and support will be agreed with the staff, the child or young person, and parents/carers, and a record of this planning is made on the student's Support Plan.
-The plan for provision is recorded on a pupil profile which is then shared amongst school staff to ensure provision can be placed effectively throughout school.
+The support plan is then shared amongst school staff to ensure provision can be placed effectively throughout school.